oduwsdl/hypercane/docs/source/index.rst

 What tool can we rely on to automate the selection of mementos for summarizations and other purposes?
 Hypercane.

+Humans can choose mementos from a collection, but doing so is difficult if they are unfamiliar with the collection.
+In the appendix of the `preprint version <https://arxiv.org/abs/1905.11342>`_ of *Social Cards Probably Provide For Better Understanding of Web Archive Collections*, we detail how difficult it is to understand a web archive collection with the existing Archive-It interface.
+The issue is scale.
+Most web archive collections consist of thousands of documents.
+In that same work, we show that most collections contain insufficient metadata to assist users in making choices about which mementos to sample.
+Depending on the algorithm chosen, Hypercane takes into account `the structural features <http://doi.org/10.17605/OSF.IO/EV42P>`_ of the collection and the content of the collection's mementos to make its decisions.

 Hypercane is a command-line utility for sampling archived web pages (**mementos**) from a web archive collection.
 Hypercane leverages the `Memento Protocol <https://tools.ietf.org/html/rfc7089>`_ to discover resources in web archives so that a user can sample a subset of documents.
 With Hypercane a user can do things like search a subset of mementos, produce a sample for automated storytelling, or convert a set of meemnto URLs (URI-Ms) into WARCs for processing with other tools.

 The core actions of Hypercane are: